ArshadKhan-UOIT/Csci2020UAssignment1/README.txt

   Open the repository on Intellij
   Press the Build button
   Press Change the drop-down menu to "ThreeCards" and run it.
+  *For the cards to display the program assumes that they are in a path "image/cards" located in the src folder*
 Running Question 2:
   Open the repository on Intellij
   Press the Build button